Open Bible Data Home About News OET Key

 Parallel LUKE 20:38

 Note: This view shows ‘verses’ which are not natural language units and hence sometimes only part of a sentence will be visible.
-This view is only designed for doing comparisons of different translations.
-Click on the version abbreviation to see the verse in more of its context.
+Normally the OET discourages the reading of individual ‘verses’, but this view is only designed as a tool for doing comparisons of different translations.
+Click on any Bible version abbreviation down the left-hand side to see the verse in more of its context.
+The OET segments on this page are still very early looks into the unfinished texts of the Open English Translation of the Bible.
+Please double-check these texts in advance before using in public.

 BI Luke 20:38 ©

-OET (OET-RV)so God is not the god of the dead but of the living, because to him, everyone is living.
+OET (OET-RV)so God is not the god of the dead, but of the living, because to him everyone is living.

 OET-LVAnd god is not of_the_dead, but of_the_living, because/for to_him all are_living.